skuro/lambdalf/README.md

 ## License

 Copyright © 2011-2014 Carlo Sciolla

-This fork has been developed by Peter Monks (pmonks@gmail.com).
+This fork is maintained by Peter Monks (pmonks@gmail.com).

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.